As befits a quaint, little state, there are plenty of cute towns in Connecticut.

 - Cos Cob is the artsy, funky, part of town

 But each features gorgeous historic buildings and quaint museums and local points of interest.
 Each neighborhood also has fantastic parks and hiking trails.
 While each neighborhood used to have their own charming local inn, most have closed in recent years.
-Our downtown Greenwich bed and breakfast is the last remaining one in town.
+Our coastal Connecticut bed and breakfast inn is the last remaining one in town.

 Greenwich has more of a cosmopolitan feel than other cute towns in CT, so you wouldn’t realize that it’s one of the oldest towns in the state.
 English settlers founded the town in 1640 to limit the advance of Dutch settlers up the Long Island Sound from Manhattan.

-Thanks to advanced foresight and good geography, Westport has been named one of the best beach towns in the entire country.
+Thanks to advanced foresight and good geography, the town of Westport, CT, has been named one of the best beach towns in the entire country.

 But one of the major local attractions isn’t actually owned by the town.
 Back in 1914, when Westport was just a farming community, State Park Commission official Albert Turner picked Sherwood Island for a park.
 It took the state 23 years to acquire the necessary land from reluctant owners.
 But in 1937, Sherwood Island State Park finally opened.